dk14/wolfram-mega/docs/traders.md

 ## Schedules

-Schedules (e.g. `InterestRateSwap`) can be expressed through `dependsOn` reference meant to specify previous stage in a multi-stage contract. `dependsOn` can be conditional on the outcome of previous stage.
+Schedules (e.g. `InterestRateSwap`) can be expressed through `dependsOn` reference meant to specify previous stage in a multi-stage contract. `dependsOn` can be conditional on the outcome of previous stage, effectively  making such contracts stateful.

-BTC-DLC matching note: Scheduled offer is finalized when first `openingTx` for the whole composite tree is co-signed (parties cross check that every subcontract is co-signed).
+_BTC-DLC matching note: Scheduled offer is finalized when first `openingTx` for the whole composite tree is co-signed (parties cross check that every subcontract is co-signed)._

 ### "Ad-hoc" parties in schedules
-If party has to be added "on the go" then special "new party" outome has to be added.
+If party has to be added "on the go" then special "new party" outcome has to be added.
-Such outome can be attested without third-party oracle, by verifying proof of funding transaction on-chain.
+Such outcome can be attested without third-party oracle, by verifying proof of funding transaction on-chain.

 For BTC this would require to either:
 - potential candidates to specify their adresses in advance (in the offer itself) together with conditions to join,